FG-IT/fg-it.github.io/_posts/2022-11-30-how-i-optimize-spree-product-page-queries.md

 One thing to mention is that every time the query to create the view changes, a new database migration should be generated and ran to update the view in mysql.

 # Result
-The query to fetch product related information reduced to exactly 1.
+The amount of queries to fetch product related information reduced to exact 1.
 Through google cloud query insights, the avg execution time is about 4.5ms.
-There are 412,847 products.
+There are 412,847 products in the database.

 # Potential Problem
 Not sure if it still works good if there are more products records in the database.
-If it takes linear longer time as the products increase, it will be good enough.
+In the worst case, if it takes linear longer time as the products increase, I think it's still a good solution.
 If when products amount exceed a threshold, it takes significant longer, maybe this solution is not feasible.

-Because the way to fetch data is changed, lots of other works may be done to make product page show the information.
+Because the way to fetch data is changed, thus the data structure is changed.
+So, lots of other works should be done to make product page show the information.

 # Appendix
 ## tables involved in product detail page